Meet Our Teachers

 Head of School

 Christopher began his career as special education teacher specializing in autism spectrum disorders 25 years ago.
-After leaving the classroom, Christopher ran after-school social skills programs for children with autism before developing and leading training for over 12,000 parents and professionals in best practice autism strategies.
+After leaving the classroom, Christopher ran after-school social skills programs for autistic students before developing and leading training for over 12,000 parents and professionals in best practice autism strategies.
 He started a non-profit in 2006 and has traveled the globe to provide autism training to developing countries.
 Christopher also founded a tech company that develops apps for individuals with autism that have reached over 500,000 users.
 At City, Christopher uses his experience and passion to support teachers and students in meeting their fullest potential.
-In his free time he loves to cook, especially with his sous-chef, his 10 year old son.
+In his free time he loves to cook, especially with his sous-chef, his 11 year old son.

 Jessica Uzoh